eigenbooks/bayes-missing-manual/book/appendix-theory.md

 Comparison of odds to probability.
 [Source](https://en.wikipedia.org/wiki/Odds#/media/File:Probability_vs_odds.svg) (CC-BY-SA-4.0).
 ```

 In the more general case relative odds can be used to define the relative belief that a set of propositions will occur.
 For example a list of murder suspects can be assigned relative odds.
-The odds of suspects [^clue] Mr. Green, Col. Mustard, and Ms. Scarlet being the murderer might be 1:3:5 respectively.
+The odds of suspects Mr. Green, Col. Mustard, and Ms. Scarlet being the murderer might be 1:3:5 respectively [^clue].
 In this case Col. Mustard is $3/1=3$  times as likely to be the murderer as Mr. Green and $3/5 = 0.6$ times as likely as Ms. Scarlet to be the murderer.
 Similar statements could be made comparing the other suspects.

-[^clue]: Theses are characters from the board game [Clue](https://en.wikipedia.org/wiki/Cluedo)
+[^clue]: Theses are characters from the board game [Clue](https://en.wikipedia.org/wiki/Cluedo).

 ``````{margin}
 ```{warning}